pmichaeljones/kapusons-ui-map/README.md

 ### GeoJson data
 `kapusons-ui-map` comes with two json libraries for italy regions and for all the world's states until 2015.

-### GeoJson data
-`kapusons-ui-map` comes with two json libraries for italy regions and for all the world's states until 2015.

 ## Installation

 ```